-Some other procedures pending final judgment are the simultaneous claim for arbitration between Codelco, Santa Elvira S.A., Mining Services Group S.A. and Sociedad de Servicios para la Minería Limitada (collectively "Santa Elvira") and the arbitration procedure between Codelco and Colbún regarding the sale of energy between them, among others.
+Some other procedures pending final judgment are the simultaneous claim for arbitration between Codelco, Santa Elvira S.A., Mining Services Group S.A. and Sociedad de Servicios para la Minería Limitada (collectively "Santa Elvira").

-At the date of issuance of these financial statements, Codelco faces various lawsuits and legal actions against it for a total of approximately US\$96,299 million corresponding to 957 cases.
-According to the estimate made by the legal advisors of the Corporation, 815 cases, which represent 85.16% of the total, have associated probable loss results amounting to ThUS\$62,800 in addition to ThUS\$64 of probable losses originated from 8 causes from subsidiaries.
-There are also 95 cases, representing 9.93% for an amount of ThUS\$33,480, for which it is less likely than not, that the ruling will be against the Corporation.
-For the remaining 47 cases, representing 8.28% for an amount of ThUS\$ 19, the Corporation's legal advisors consider an unfavorable result remote.
+At the date of issuance of these financial statements, the Codelco faces various lawsuits and legal actions against it for a total of approximately US\$94,162 million corresponding to 981 cases.
+According to the estimate made by the legal advisors of the Corporation, 798 causes, which represent 81.35% of the universe, have associated probable loss results amounting to ThUS\$60,428 (additionally, with the same probable outcome, there are 7 causes for ThUS\$47 from subsidiaries).
+There are also 151 cases, representing 15.39% for an amount of ThUS\$33,715, for which it is less likely than not, that the ruling will be against the Corporation.
+For the remaining 32 cases, representing 3.26% for an amount of ThUS\$ 19, the Corporation's legal advisors consider an unfavorable result remote.